 Safe Routes to School: State Networks Create Policy Change

 The Safe Routes Partnership is implementing the State Network Project to ensure program success and leverage resources by creating SRTS State Networks in nine states and the District of Columbia.
 The following report outlines how State Networks can create policy change.
 Click here to view it in full.
 Please contact Margaux Mennesson for a high resolution copy of this report.

 Safe Routes to School: Progress in Implementing the Program but a Comprehensive Plan to Evaluate Program Outcomes is Needed

-The U.S. GAO report on SRTS, Safe Routes to School: Progress in Implementing the Program but a Comprehensive Plan to Evaluate Program Outcomes is Needed, was released on July 31, 2008.
-To read the SRTSNP analysis of the GAO report, click here.
+The U.S. GAO report on Safe Routes to School was released on July 31, 2008.
+To read the Safe Routes Partnership analysis of the GAO report, click here.